February 28, 2017

 Tickets for the Smugglers reunion / “Dirty Windshields” book launch have been on sale for a month, and we’re happy to report that they’re moving fast!
 We’ve been receiving many different questions about the logistics of the event, which I will attempt to answer as a whole here.

-FRIDAY: On the evening of Friday May 12, we’ll be having a “welcome party” for the bands and out-of-town guests at What’s Up?
+FRIDAY: On the evening of Friday May 12, we’ll be having a “welcome party” at 8pm for the bands and out-of-town guests at What’s Up?
 Hot Dog!, at 2481 East Hastings Street.
 I’ll be doing a reading from the new book, there will be a DJ, and some special surprise appearances.

 SUNDAY: On Sunday May 14, our pal Nardwuar the Human Serviette and the Smugglers will attempt to co-host a “send off brunch” at the Tomahawk BBQ in North Vancouver.

 We are recommending two hotels, both roughly priced at $150 US / $195 CDN for a “deluxe queen” room.

 The first is Moda Hotel, which is very close to the venue, just a half block away on Seymour Street.
 It’s a downtown hotel close to all the action.
 Some would say too close.
 The other is the Sylvia Hotel, a Vancouver classic with a world-class location, right on English Bay beach in the West End.
 It’s very close to Stanley Park and right on the seawall, and a bus, cab, or long-ish walk to the venue.
 For the cheapest option (under $100 CDN), check out the Waldorf tiki hotel, which is close to What’s Up?
 Hot Dog! and definitely a cab or bus ride away from the Commodore.
 And there’s always AirBnB.